qiuchili/PyQLM/README.md

 This is a implement of SIGIR 2013,  [Modeling term dependencies with quantum language models for IR](https://dl.acm.org/citation.cfm?id=2484098)

-The homepage of the author is [Alessandro Sordoni](http://www-etud.iro.umontreal.ca/~sordonia/), a very nice guy.
-And its [C++ version](http://www-etud.iro.umontreal.ca/~sordonia/src/qlm.tar.gz) is shown on the homepage.
+The homepage of the author is [Alessandro Sordoni](https://www.microsoft.com/en-us/research/people/alsordon/).

 please cite
 <pre><code>